 Steven C. Kemp is a NYC-based set designer for theatre, opera and events.
 His designs have been seen Off-Broadway at The Duke on 42nd Street, York Theatre Company, Keen Company, Mint Theater Company, Second Stage, 47th Street Theatre, New Worlds Theatre Project, The Shop, The Cherry Lane Theatre and Playwright’s Realm.
 Other NYC credits include work at 59E59, HERE Arts, Clubbed Thumb, Studio 42, Poliglot Theatre, NYMF, Fringe and the New School For Drama.
-His International designs include Le Cirque Bijou, Burn The Floor: Swing, Burn The Floor: Desire (Norwegian Cruise Line), The Physicists (Hungarian Theatre of Cluj), the recent European tour of Ain’t Misbehavin’ directed by Richard Maltby and the tour of Dixie’s Tupperware Party.
+His International designs include Le Cirque Bijou, Burn The Floor: Swing, Burn The Floor: Desire (Norwegian Cruise Line), The Physicists (Hungarian Theatre of Cluj), the recent European tour of Ain’t Misbehavin’ directed by Richard Maltby, the tour of Dixie’s Tupperware Party and the current tour of PJ Masks Live!
+Time to Be a Hero.

 His regional credits include designs at Pasadena Playhouse, La Jolla Playhouse, Asolo Repertory Theatre, Antaeus Theatre Company, Bucks County Playhouse, Royal George Theatre, ReVision Theatre, Stages Repertory Theatre, Hudson Stage Company, Gulfshore Playhouse, and the Catholic University of America.